 If there are items that you want to go into permanent storage, there are plenty of options like Extra Space Asia where you can keep your items at.

-4. Coat your walls with Easy Wash paint
+4. Coat your walls with Easy Wash with Teflon paint

 Peter Kratochvil / Public Domain Pictures